lawrencejbho/full-stack-habit-tracker/README.md

 To do:
 - need to make it so that the body that is typed in the input will be put as the body in the new habit

+- the problem right now is that the way that I'm saving is using local storage and isn't updating in the same way
+- we can use handleChange to modify the original value, but need to figure out how when clicking submit it can be saved as a new array item
+- once I figure that out, I need to figure out if I can do the same thing when using localStorage